 Secrets grew from an unfinished flute melody, a dramatic life change and an unexpected pregnancy.
 The drama it unfolded from informed its mysterious tone and careful use of suspense.
 Audible Abstraction is a new music trio that looks to redefine the chamber music experience.

-Keep reading for the original post from the Audible Abstraction blog.
+Keep reading for the original blog.
+Learn more about Audible Abstraction here.

 One of the first pieces Audible Abstraction played as an ensemble in our workshopping phase was “Secrets,” a stirring composition by Barry.
 It was clear from the beginning that it held a good story.
 Barry revealed all the details eventually, but as a good story-teller should, he kept us in suspense.
 He started with its compositional origins: